SYDNEY-MELBOURNE HSR / FFR Priority No.1

 Phase 2 – Control Study would require a $350 million for a high-speed rail network linking Wagga/Wagga – Brisbane (Inland Route), with a particular focus on the Forbes, Parkes, Dubbo, Goondiwindi, Toowoomba and Ipswich.
 The proposed study will identify corridors, estimate construction costs, undertake preliminary geotechnical investigations and utilising all existing Federal, State and Council geotechnical report of the selected corridors and the financial and economic modelling necessary to determine the project’s viability.
 It is expected to take about 24 months to complete.

-1. The Feasibility Study for the Sydney – Newcastle - Narrabri will be managed by the Futuro Infrastructure Innovation Group with the "Futuro HSR/FFR Concept Australia" and it will be a mixture of University, Engineering, Transport, Operators Companies inclusive of Federal, Regional Development and Local Government.
+The Feasibility Study for the Sydney – Newcastle - Narrabri will be managed similarly to above by the Futuro Infrastructure Innovation Group with the "Futuro HSR/FFR Concept Australia".

 • Phase 1.
 Term of reference for a Feasibility Study (by AACE International standard a +10% to -10% Cost Estimate or Class III).